mighty-gerbils/gerbil-poo/doc/poo.md

   * compile-time representation of objects, types and classes inside a compiler,
   * objects with dynamic combinations of traits that are hard to express in class-based systems.
   * rich user interfaces with interactively defined configurations.

-## Semantics of POO

-### The Essence of Computing with POO

-In POO, an object, or *poo*, embodies two related but different concepts, that it is important to distinguish: a *prototype*, and an *instance*.

-An *instance* is conceptually a mapping from *slot names* to values bound to the named slot.
-Slot names are typically symbols or string constants.
-Each value is the result of a computation specified by the *prototype*;
-the value will be computed lazily the first time it is referenced.

-A *prototype* is an incremental description of how each slot of an instance can be computed from (a) the other slots of the instance, and (b) slot computations *inherited* from some super-prototypes.
-The inherited slot computations can recursively refer to further inherited slot computations;
-while more slots may refer to each other.
-When *instantiating* a prototype into an instance, the resulting instance is the fixed point of all these computations.

 Each prototype specifies a list of super-prototypes to directly inherit from.
 These direct super-prototypes may themselves depend on other prototypes.